krzentner/language-world/data/text-davinci-003/basic_md/coffee-pull-4.md

-    - When the robot's gripper is not above mug, the robot should put gripper above mug.
+    - When the robot's gripper is not vertically aligned with the mug handle, the robot should put gripper above mug handle.
-    - When the robot's gripper around mug and the robot's gripper is open, the robot should close gripper around mug.
+    - When the robot's gripper is vertically aligned with mug handle and the robot's gripper is not around mug handle, the robot should put gripper around mug handle.
-    - When the robot's gripper is near mug and the robot's gripper is closed, the robot should pull the mug to goal.
+    - When the robot's gripper is around mug handle, the robot should pull mug to target position.